JanJericevic/MiRco_docs/docs/MiR100/mir_web_interface.md

 ### Send to goal
 TODO:check these instruction

-The main way to control MiR100 is through missions, however you can also send the robot to individual goals.
+The main way to control `MiR100` is through missions, however you can also send the robot to individual goals.

-- Send to target: use the map to send MiR100 to a goal not predefined (as a position or marker) on the active mao.
+- Send to target: use the map to send `MiR100` to a goal not predefined (as a position or marker) on the active map.
 Click on the position on the map and use your mouse to set the orientation
 - Send to position: select the chosen position on the active map and select `Go TO`
 - Send to marker: select the chosen marker on the active map and select `Go TO`

 Each of these command will add an action to the mission queue.
 You can append them or overwrite the queue.

 ### Manual control
-The easiest way to move MiR100 to a desired goal is to manually control the robot.
+The easiest way to move `MiR100` to a desired goal is to manually control the robot.

 The web interface has an onscreen joystick in the top bar of the interface but as mentioned, this is not the recommended method since the robot speed when using the top bar joystick is fixed.
 This can cause problems in narrow areas.
 Instead use the *FE_joysticks* [dashboard](#example-dashboards) - it includes multiple onscreen joystick widgets with different speeds.